vlehtola/slam-course/RPCN_PART_A/Assignment.md

 Did the IMU arrive on the same place than it started from, according to the data?
 Estimate the magnitude of drift.
 If there is drift, why?

 Remember to calibrate the IMU first with the bias and scale factor values obtained from the previous exercise.
 Mention these values, if not mentioned before.
 To what extent did the calibration remove the drift?

+(what kindof trajectory needs to be plotted?
+How integrate imu calib parameters?)